6Morpheus6/pinokio-wiki/README.md

 ### Pinokio is damaged (Mac)

-Please follow the steps in [Pinokio tutorial](https://program.pinokio.computer/#/?id=mac) to install Pinokio on your Mac.
+Please follow the steps in the [Pinokio tutorial](https://program.pinokio.computer/#/?id=mac) to install Pinokio on your Mac.

 - Drag the Pinokio App into the Application folder
 - Open the file `patch.command`